Study Abroad (Semester and Academic Year) Curriculum Summary

 Independent study classes of 2 credits can be requested provided the topic of study falls within a arather narrow range of topics which are appropriate to the expertise of the participating faculty in that particular term.
 Students will be assigned an appropriate faculty advisor to assist them in their research and evaluate their work.

 JASIN students are also eligible to take courses outside of the core curriculum, including courses in Chinese, Korean, French, and German, as well as humanities courses together with Japanese students.

-(Please note that a small number of courses outside of the JASIN curriculum may be unavailable for enrollment in some cases; consult the International Center if you wish to confirm the availability of a particular course.)
+(Please note that some courses outside of the JASIN curriculum may be unavailable for enrollment; consult the International Center if you wish to confirm the availability of a particular course.)